loda-lang/loda-rust/rust_project/loda-rust-cli/src/arc/readme.md

-# LODA-RUST - ARC Challenge
+# ARC is Abstraction and Reasoning Corpus

 Try solve a few of the easy puzzles https://volotat.github.io/ARC-Game/